Samsung Biologics launches S-CHOice cell line expression technology

 Moreover, S-CHOice has a speedy cell division of 18-20 hours and together with Berkeley Lights Beacon® technology, Samsung Biologics can offer reduced development timeline by a month from the industry average of four to five months.

-The company will also provide attractive payment terms by offering exemptions from royalty and milestone payments for clients choosing to use this cell line technology for their future development.
+The company will also provide attractive payment terms for clients choosing to use this cell line technology for their future development.

 Leveraging these combination of advantages, Samsung Biologics recently signed a development contract with a client under which S-CHOice will be used to advance its cell line development.